How to Backdoor Consistency Models?: Experiments

 \subsection{Generating Samples as Training Progresses}

-We visualize the generated clean images and backdoor targets as training progresses, as shown in Figure \ref{fig:progress-noise-hat-DM}.
-The default noise trigger is used and the base model is a pre-trained \textit{diffusion} model.
+We visualize the generated clean images and backdoor targets as training progresses on the CIFAR-10 dataset, as shown in Figure \ref{fig:progress-noise-hat-DM}.
+The default noise trigger is used and the base model is a pre-trained \emph{diffusion} model.
 It is evident as training continues, the consistency model improves, gradually learning the data distribution.

-We also visualize the generated clean images and backdoor targets as training progresses during the fine-tuning of a pre-trained \textit{consistency} model, as illustrated in Figure \ref{fig:progress-noise-hat-cm}.
-The generated clean image exhibit no visual difference since the base model is already pre-trained.
+We also visualize the generated clean images and backdoor targets as training progresses during the fine-tuning of a pre-trained \emph{consistency} model on the CIFAR-10 dataset, as illustrated in Figure \ref{fig:progress-noise-hat-cm}.
+The generated clean image exhibit no visual difference since \emph{the base model is a pre-trained consistency model}.
 It is observed that the backdoor training in this setting converges more slowly.

+For the FFHQ dataset, we visualize the generated clean images and backdoor targets as training progresses during the fine-tuning of a pre-trained \emph{diffusion} model, as shown in Figure \ref{fig:progress-noise-hat-DM-ffhq}.
+Due to space constraints, the visualization of the training process for fine-tuning a pre-trained \emph{consistency} model is included in the Supplement.